switaczaleksandra/aboutMe/README.md

 - free time
 - my favorite series on Netflix

-## Button, that changes bacground of website
+## Button, that changes background of website
 1. If You want dark background of website click the button "Zmień na ciemny motyw strony"
 ![dark button](./images/button.jpg)
 2. If You want fair background of website click the button "Zmień na jasny motyw strony"